longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Game Menu
 ^^^^^^^^^

 The :guilabel:`Game` menu is used to conduct global level options on the client or the game being played.

-The :guilabel:`Game` menu has the following options:
+It has the following options:

 Save Game
     Saves the game as it is :strong:`right now` to the default save location.